 Stud Book and Ancestry

 The Stud Book is the key to the success of any kennel club.
 For over a century, the original and first British Kennel Club as well as the American Kennel Club have kept a careful record of the breeding of its qualified dogs.
 The number on each pedigree will provide information as to the lineage of a particular dog.

 This kind of information can be used for all kinds of purposes, even just for just the curious.
 Need a name for a dog?
-A look at the pedigree will show great-great-grand dog was a Champion and carried the name, “Sylvester” —great name to pass down to a pup.
-There could be even a litigation that calls into question whether this dog produced those puppies.
-The stud book, then, could even find its use in a courtroom.
+A look at the pedigree will show great-great-grand dog was a Champion and carried the name, “Sylvester” —a great name to pass down to a pup.
+There could be even litigation that calls into question whether this dog produced those puppies.
+The studbook, then, could even find its use in a courtroom.

 The pedigree is what sets purebred dogs apart from the average mutts on the street (no judgment here, all dogs are amazing.)
 It makes them, perhaps, more interesting for dog breeder seeking particular traits and characteristics.
 A pedigree does, in fact, make a dog more valuable.